-I use everyday materials to uncover commercial strategies and investigate ideas of community, ecology, and themes of re-use.
+I use everyday materials to explore alternatives to commercial practices of marketing and consumption in favor of a more thoughtful means of exchange.
 Discarded materials are recycled into works that highlight underlying systems of use, value and labor.

-My current works on paper use marketing materials that arrive in my mailbox on a daily basis.
-Culling through stacks of supermarket flyers, mail order catalogs and other promotions I remove, organize and arrange images into categories that emphasize excess, unnecessary products and unsolicited needs.
+My current work on paper uses marketing materials that arrive in my mailbox on a daily basis.
+I remove images from supermarket flyers, glossy mail-order catalogs, ads or junk promotions and organize them into themes or categories as a way to emphasize excess and highlight the unnecessary products and unsolicited needs.

-With sculpture and installation, I use recycled cardboard to construct pieces that re-contextualize urban settings and focus on things that are ignored, unseen or disregarded.
-Sidewalks, boxes or beat-up trucks filled with cardboard on the way to the recycling center can reveal connections to larger systems and the urban community.
+With sculpture and installation, I use recycled materials to construct pieces that re-contextualize urban settings and focus on things that are ignored, unseen or disregarded.
+Sidewalks, boxes or beat-up trucks filled with cardboard on the way to the recycling center can reveal connections to larger systems and community.

 In public projects and workshops, I encourage interactions with people to explore ideas of community, commerce and questions of value.
 I use barter and trading systems to promote more relational, less commercial means of economic exchange.
 These pieces create environments that promote connections between people and encourage the use of post-consumer materials to provide alternatives to the consumer-driven culture.

 - David Brower Center: “Reimagining Progress: Artists in Conversation” (May 2014)

 - SF Gate: “Pick of the Week” October 24-27 by: Kenneth Baker (2013)

 - Handful of Salt: “Noticed: Your Store” by: Dominique Koudsi (September 2013)

 - The Bold Italic : “Turning Crazy Mission Rents into Art” by: Jennifer Maerz (October 2013)